ApplicationCraft/PGSQLitePlugin/README.md

 	where - the optional WHERE clause to apply when updating.
 Passing null will update all rows. whereArgs - You may include ?s in where, which will be replaced by the values from whereArgs, in order that they appear in the where.
 The values will be bound as Strings. groupBy - A filter declaring how to group rows, formatted as an SQL GROUP BY clause (excluding the GROUP BY it__self__).
-Passing null will cause the rows to not be grouped. having - A filter declare which row groups to include in the cursor, if row grouping is being used, formatted as an SQL HAVING clause (excluding the HAVING it__self__).
-Passing null will cause all row groups to be included, and is required when row grouping is not being used orderBy - How to order the rows, formatted as an SQL ORDER BY clause (excluding the ORDER BY it__self__).
+Passing null will cause the rows to not be grouped. having - A filter declare which row groups to include in the cursor, if row grouping is being used, formatted as an SQL HAVING clause (excluding the HAVING it__self__). orderBy - How to order the rows, formatted as an SQL ORDER BY clause (excluding the ORDER BY it__self__).
 Passing null will use the default sort order, which may be unordered limit - Limits the number of rows returned by the query, formatted as LIMIT clause.
 Passing null denotes no LIMIT clause success - success callback function - first paramert return object res = { rows : [ {key: value}, {key: value1}, {key: value1} ] }, where key is field name